mills32/CUTE_DEMO-MS-DOS/readme.md

 9. Castle: Just a pre rendered image with colours placed carefully to fake the rotation.

 10. Rotozoom: A real software rotozoom in assembly, thanks to people in Vintage Computer Federation.
-Uses double buffer to avoid garbaje on 8086.
+Uses double buffer to avoid garbage on 8086.

 11. Boat: A cute boat drawn using: software blitter + assembly vector drawing + hardware scrolling + Hardware window.